Advanced Cardiac Life Support (ACLS)

 Required Course Preparation

 In addition to studying your AHA ACLS Provider Manual, please complete the following:

 - Complete the Pre-Course Assessment.
-Students must acheive a score of 70% or greater, print out the test results, and bring to class.
+Students must achieve a score of 70% or greater, print out the test results, and bring them to class.
 Students who do not have their printed test results with them will not be eligible to take the class.

 - Study the supplementary material and additional 4 videos on the AHA ACLS Student Website.

 Cancellation, Refund, and Transfer Policy

 CPR Seattle does not offer refunds for ACLS courses once your registration is complete.
 Transfers are allowed if requests are received more than 7 days before the class start time.
 Only one transfer per registration will be permitted.
 Proficiency in English is required to participate in, and receive a certification card for the class.
 The presence of a translator does not waive this requirement.
 Translators are not permitted in class.
-Students arriving more than 10 minutes late to class will not receive a certification card, or be eligible for refund or transfer.
+Students arriving more than 10 minutes late to class will not receive a certification card or be eligible for a refund or transfer.

 Terms and Conditions